zogzog/cubicweb/doc/book/en/development/entityclasses/load-sort.rst

-* The class method `fetch_order(attr, var)` expects an attribute (or relation) name as a parameter and a variable name, and it should return a string to use in the._cwuirement `ORDERBY` of an RQL query to automatically sort the list of entities of such type according to this attribute, or `None` if we do not want to sort on the attribute given in the parameter.
+* The class method `fetch_order(attr, var)` expects an attribute (or relation) name as a parameter and a variable name, and it should return a string to use in the requirement `ORDERBY` of an RQL query to automatically sort the list of entities of such type according to this attribute, or `None` if we do not want to sort on the attribute given in the parameter.
   By default, the entities are sorted according to their creation date.